 With nearly half of all Jews marrying a non-Jew, few people in our Conservative congregations do not have an intermarried family member.
 Yet until recently, the issues surrounding intermarriage were rarely acknowledged in Conservative synagogues.
 Moreover, intermarried families who chose to affiliate predominantly were choosing Reform congregations where outreach programs were more common and synagogue policies often were more appealing.

 The FJMC Keruv Initiative serves the needs of our congregations in several ways.
 Keruv programming provides opportunities for congregants to explore issues relating to intermarriage in a safe and supportive environment.
 The establishment of a synagogue Keruv Committee fosters a culture change which makes the congregation more appealing to potential members with diverse backgrounds.

-As Rabbi Charles Simon, FJMC Executive Director, expressed it,
+As Rabbi Charles Simon, former FJMC Executive Director, expressed it,

 “If we are concerned with the future of Conservative Judaism and fail to act proactively, then our movement will be condemned to a diminishing future.”